ClusterHQ/flocker/docs/index.rst

         <a href="flocker-standalone/" class="button">Install</a>
     </div>

-Is your favourite orchestration framework missing?
+Is your favourite cluster manager missing?
 Let us know with the form below!

 .. toctree::